YouTransactor-SAS/mPOS-SDK-Android/README.md

 	* outputSecurityMode and saved in RPCMessage object structure.
 	* Ref : PED interface documentation section 6.1 describe all commands & section 3.2 describe
 	* in which terminal state the command can be called
-	* @param commandID : the is of command e.g. 0x5040
+	* @param commandID : the id of command e.g. 0x5040
 	* @param data : the payload of command
 	* @param inputSecurityMode : the security mode of the RPCCommand data
 	* @param outputSecurityMode : the securityMode of the RPCCommand response